stothe2/literature-review/README.md

 #### Other
 - [ ] Peters, M. A., Ma, W. J., & Shams, L. (2016).
 The Size-Weight Illusion is not anti-Bayesian after all: a unifying Bayesian account.
 PeerJ, 4, e2124.
 **[Quick glance summary](_posts/2016-09-28-Ma2016.md)**.
+- [ ] Funamizu, A., Kuhn, B., & Doya, K. (2016).
+Neural substrate of dynamic Bayesian inference in the cerebral cortex.
+Nature Neuroscience, 19(12), 1682-1689.

 # Ensemble Perception